EFontesP90/LLSim5G/README.md

 from spaceborne or airborne platforms to multiple handheld or IoT end devices.
 Regarding TN, the LLSim5G allows recreating all the scenarios defined in TR 38.901, such as Urban Macro (UMa), Urban Micro (UMi), Rural Macro (RMa), Indoor-Hotspot (InH) and Indoor-Factory (InF).
-Moreover, we add the capability of simulating unmanned aerial vehicles (UAVs) acting as 5G base stations (BSs) following the Urban Aerial-to-Ground (UAG) channel model as described in [REF].
+Moreover, we add the capability of simulating unmanned aerial vehicles (UAVs) acting as 5G base stations (BSs) following the Urban Aerial-to-Ground (UAG) channel model as described in [3].
 In any case, the simulated use case could be a complex three-dimensional (3D) heterogeneous network (HetNet) with multiple TNs, NTNs, and UAVs covering the desired service area.